brianshumate/vaultron/README.md

 ### Where's My Vault Data?

-Vault data are stored in Consul's key/value store, which in turn is written into the `consul/oss_server_*/data` directories for each of the three Consul servers.
+Vault data are stored in Consul's key/value store, which in turn is written into the `consul/consuls{0,1,2}/data` directories for each of the three Consul servers.

-Here is a tree showing the folder structure for a Consul server:
+Here is a tree showing the folder structure for a Consul server at `flavors/consul/consul/consuls0`:

 ```
+consul
 └── consul
     └── consuls0
         ├── config